vid-27/vid-27/README.md

 ### Hi there 👋 Vidhya Lakshmi here!!
 ## Budding Tech Enthusiast, Curiouser & a Self-learner🌱
 with the urge of doing the unexpected.
 Building an empire and tryna be an octopus in this space.
 Proactive, inquisitive energetic CS student skilled in leadership with a strong foundation in math and programming logics.
 Interested in competitive programming and software development.
 Passionate about problem solving.
+A zest for innovation, creativity and a burning desire for acquiring knowledge motivates me to seize every opportunity.
+Despite my busy schedule, I am able to multitask and prioritize efficiently.
 Seeking to leverage exemplary solid development skills with a focus on collaboration, communication, passion and creativity into an engineering role that allows me to create engaging projects and user experiences outside of my academics.
+My strong suit is my ability to adapt to a fast-paced environment and excel in it.

 - 🔭 I’m currently working on Web Development and learning Mobile App Dev, Cloud, DSA.
 - 🤔 I’m looking for help to collaborate on Projects, Open Source.
 - 📫 How to reach me: vidhyasumathi27@outlook.com